Lifting the Convex Conjugate in Lagrangian Relaxations: A Tractable Approach for Continuous Markov Random Fields: The Local Marginal Polytope Relaxation

 When considering a relaxation, the immediate question arises whether this lower bound is attained, i.e., the relaxation is tight and therefore the above inequality holds with equality.
 For finite and ordered $\Omega$ the situation is well-understood, see \cite{werner2007linear}.
-For infinite $\Omega \subset \bR^m$, to our knowledge, the situation is less clear, unless $f_u$, $f_{uv}$ are convex.
-An exception is, when $f_u$, $f_{uv}$ are continuous piecewise linear: Then the continuous formulation is equivalent to a discrete MRF, see \cite[Thm.~6]{fix2014duality}, and existing results from the discrete case carry over.
-Despite the lack of theoretical tightness guarantees, in experiments, the infinite-dimensional local marginal polytope relaxation produces accurate lower relaxations, in particular when $\Omega$ is univariate.

-A Lagrangian relaxation to the infinite-dimensional problem is obtained by dualizing the marginalization constraints~\eqref{eq:marginalization_constraints} for each $e \in \cE$ with Lagrange multipliers $\lambda_e \in \cC(\Omega)^2$.
-This is equivalent to a substitution of the optimal transportation with its dual formulation.
-Adopting the approach of \cite{fix2014duality} a finite-dimensional problem is obtained by approximating the Lagrange multipliers in terms of finite linear combinations of certain basis functions.
-These approximations are chosen in such a way that the classical Lagrangian relaxation and the discrete approach, described above, are special cases of the considered framework: Let $D$ be the Lagrange dual function.
-Then for any hierarchy of increasingly expressive dual subspaces $\Lambda_1 \subset \Lambda_2 \subset \cdots \subset \cC(\Omega)$, where $\Lambda_1$ is the space of affine functions, the induced hierarchy of dual problems

-leads to a reduction of the duality gap.
-For a piecewise polynomial hierarchy with increasing degrees and/or number of pieces we will show that the gap eventually vanishes as the number of pieces and/or the degree goes to $\infty$.
+For continuous $\Omega\subset \bR^m$ a total order is possible if $m=1$, i.e., $\Omega$ is an interval.
+Indeed, if in addition $F$ is submodular, see, e.g., \cite[Sec.~2.1]{bach2019submodular}, tightness of the local marginal polytope relaxation can be derived from \cite[Thm.~2]{bach2019submodular} regardless of nonconvexity of $f_u$: \begin{proposition} Let $\emptyset \neq \Omega \subset \bR$ be compact and $f_u:\Omega \to \bR$, $f_{uv}:\Omega \times \Omega \to \bR$ be continuous with $f_u$ possibly nonconvex.
+If $f_{uv}$ is submodular for all $uv \in \cE$, $F$ is submodular as well and the relaxation is tight, i.e.,